 Summer / Winter Success: Students can register for odd semester courses (maximum of 2) in summer success programme and even semester courses (maximum of 1) in Winter success programme.
-Students those i) who have arrears in the regular semester, and opt to re-earn his/her Continuous Assessment Marks (CAM) ii) wishes to take courses (after 4th semester without pre-requisites) offered in the 7th or 8th semester, can register in Summer/Winter Success by paying the prescribed fee, in addition to the regular semester fee.
+For all the courses registered by the student in the summer / winter success, s/he should pay the prescribed fee, in addition to the regular fee.